How Burt Lancaster created the most iconic scene of WWII-themed films

 Burt Lancaster

-His high-rise dreams came to a stand still when he encountered an injury while working as an acrobat.
-However, he was still eligible for service in the military and WWII was in force.
+His high-rise dreams came to a standstill when he encountered an injury while working as an acrobat.
+However, he was still eligible for service in the military, and the world was in the throes of WWII.

 Original studio publicity photo of Burt Lancaster for the film Desert Fury (1947).